Electronic and Physical Posting Information

 The 2021 state legislature passed a bill to allow electronic posting of private land, giving landowners another option for posting private property.
-This system is currently available to enroll lands, with the law going into effect August 1, 2021.
+The law is in effect starting August 1, 2021.

 To electronically post land, landowners (or individuals authorized by the owner of land) must designate the land they want posted by logging into their account on the Department's Online Services application (new accounts can be created as well) and post their land under the "Land Parcels" section (directions).

 The deadline for landowners to digitally post land was July 15.

 - May 18, 2021 – Open for enrollment of electronic posting